 - Children’s Global Rating Scale (CGAS) – It is a scale used to analyse the level of functioning in children and adolescents.

 The treatment largely involves a psychological approach, and various counselling and desensitisation techniques.

-- Cognitive Behavior Therapy: A derivative of Behavior Therapy, this is done to correct inappropriate and maladaptive behaviour in the children.
+- Cognitive Behavior Therapy: It is a derivative of Behavior Therapy, and is done to correct inappropriate and maladaptive behaviour in the children.

 2. Systematic Desensitisation: The child is gradually taught and helped to modify his reaction to school and make it less harsh on himself emotionally.